Film (FILM)

 This revolving topics course analyzes and discusses historically important films by great international directors.
 It considers the role of the director in the creation of excellent films: personal “auteurist” styles, cinematic strategies, and typical themes.

-Prerequisites: CMS 2100 and FILM 2700
+Prerequisites: (CMS 2100 or FILM 2100) and FILM 2700

 FILM 3820.
 Screenwriting (3)